 5.2 Our "no quibble" cancellation and refund policy set out in clause 5.1 is in addition to any statutory and/or legal right(s) which you may have to cancel a Contract and to obtain a refund.
 For example, if you are a consumer, you have certain rights to cancel a Contract under the Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013 ("Consumer Contracts Regulations") implementing the Consumer Rights Directive 2011/83/EU.
 For details, please see the section entitled “What are my rights of return under the Consumer Contracts Regulations?” of our Refund Policy.

-7.1 The prices of the Products will be as set out on our Education and Children's Books Site from time to time.
+7.1 The prices of the Products will be as set out on our Website from time to time.
 We use reasonable endeavours to ensure that the prices of Products are correct at the time when the relevant information was entered onto the system.
 However if we discover an error in the price of Product(s) you ordered, please see clause 7.4 for what happens in this event.

-7.2 The price of a Product includes VAT (where applicable) at the applicable current rate chargeable in the UK for the time being.
-However, if the rate of VAT changes between the date of your order and the date of delivery, we will adjust the VAT you pay, unless you have already paid for the Products in full before the change in tax takes effect.
+7.2 The price of a Product excludes any VAT, GST or other Sales Tax which will be added at the appropriate rate where applicable.
+If the rate of tax changes between the date of your order and the date of delivery, we will adjust the VAT you pay, unless you have already paid for the Products in full before the change in tax takes effect.
 If you are resident in a country or state where OUP is not registered then you will be responsible for any duty, tax or similar fees that are payable.

-7.4 Our Education and Children's Books Site and catalogues contain a large number of Products.
+7.4 Our Website and catalogues contain a large number of Products.
 It is always possible that, despite our efforts, some of the Products may be incorrectly priced.
 If we discover an error in the price of the Products we will process your order and invoice you at the correct price.
 You will be entitled to a full refund if you decide you wish to return the Products.